-- You will be prepared for the procedure as per local protocol - Observations such as blood pressure and pulse rate may be made - A small needle (cannula) may be placed in the back of your hand
+- You will be prepared for the procedure as per local protocol - Observations such as blood pressure and pulse rate may be made - A small needle (cannula) will usually be placed in the back of your hand. - You will be carefully positioned and the skin around the injection site(s) will be cleaned with an antiseptic solution or spray; this can feel very cold

-- You will be carefully positioned and the skin around the injection site(s) will be cleaned with an antiseptic solution or spray; this can feel very cold - X-ray (or an alternative way of guiding the needles) will be used - You will feel a stinging sensation as local anaesthetic is injected to numb the skin and surrounding tissues.
-Your doctor will warn you of this first - The doctor will direct the injections to the area(s) suspected to be a source of pain.
-When the injections are made, you may feel pressure, tightness or a pushing sensation.
+- X-ray (or an alternative way of guiding the needles) will be used - You will feel a stinging sensation as local anaesthetic is injected to numb the skin and surrounding tissues.
+Your doctor will warn you of this first - The doctor will direct the injection to the dorsal root ganglion suspected to be a source of pain and usually inject contrast (a solution that is visible under XRay) to ensure the needle is correctly positioned.
+When the injections are made, you may feel pressure, tightness or a pushing sensation in your back or leg.
 If there is any discomfort, do let the doctor know